automationhacks/automationhacks.github.io/_posts/2021-12-31-how-i-got-that-job-at-meta.md

 ---
 title: How I got "that" job at Meta
 excerpt:
-  "I recently made a career switch to Meta London as a Software Engineer.
-This post talks about my entire experience and journey, how I prepared and eventually prevailed."
+  "I recently made a big career switch to Meta London as a Software Engineer.
+  This post talks about my entire experience and journey, how I prepared and resources for the different aspects."
 permalink: /2021/12/31/how-i-got-that-job-at-meta
 image: /assets/images/2021/12/dima-solomin-yIT9HO8UrPA-unsplash.jpg
 published: false